ceramicnetwork/js-ceramic/README.md

 > For performance reasons it is recommended that you use the HTTP client if you are building an application.

-## Quick start

-Learn the basics by setting up and interacting with the Ceramic CLI.
-[Quick start guide →](https://developers.ceramic.network/build/quick-start/)

 ## Installation and usage

-Full documentation on installation and usage can be found on the [Ceramic documentation site →](https://developers.ceramic.network/build/installation/)
+Full protocol documentation can be found on the [Ceramic documentation site →](https://developers.ceramic.network/protocol/overview/).

 ## Troubleshooting

-- For questions, support, and discussions: [Join the Ceramic Discord](https://chat.ceramic.network)
+- For technical questions and support: [Join the Ceramic Forum](https://forum.ceramic.network/)
 - For bugs and feature requests: [Create an issue on Github](https://github.com/ceramicnetwork/js-ceramic/issues)

 ## Contributing